etingof/talks/pycon-type-hinting/source/slides.rst

 * Python expressions attaching arbitrary (!) objects to names
 * Can annotate function parameters, return values, variables
 * 100% optional, no predefined semantics
-* Python 3: part of the language
-* Python 2: mini-language embedded into comments

 Function and variable annotations
 =================================